 The major protons responsible for the MR signal or its modulation: free water, bound water, macromolecules, and fats.
 Lipid stores are usually in isolated compartments hence the dotted line.
 Small organic molecules make a very minor contribution to overall signal (except in water suppressed MRS) and are not pictured.

 - Small organic molecules.
-MR signals are emitted from a wide range of amino acids, sugars, organic acids, and the like.
+MR signals are emitted from a wide range of amino acids, sugars, organic acids, low-molecular weight proteins, and the like.
 These are the primary subject of MR spectroscopy.
-However, their concentrations are several hundred fold smaller than water protons, so their contributions to the overall MR signal is insignificant.
+However, their concentrations are several hundred fold smaller than that of water protons, so their contributions to the overall MR signal is insignificant.
 In order to observe and measure them in MRS, the water signal must be suppressed.

 Advanced Discussion (show/hide)»

 The signals from macromolecular protons are not directly imaged on conventional MRI due to their very short T2 values.
 These nuclei do produce an MR signal, but it decays too quickly to be recorded under normal circumstances.
 However, several new ultrashort TE (UTE) sequences are now commercially available with more in development allowing the signals from these nuclei to be detected.
 This exciting research will be described in several later Q&A's.

 Bydder GM.
 The Agfa Mayneord lecture: MRI of short and ultrashort T2 and T2* components of tissues, fluids, and materials using clinical systems.
 Brit J Radiol 2011; 84:1067-1082.
 (The first published reference I can find where these protons are referred to as "dark matter").

 Fullerton GD, Cameron IL, Hunger K, Fullerton HJ.
 Proton magnetic resonance relaxation behavior of whole muscle with fatty inclusions.
 Radiology 1985; 155:727-730.